spurs v chelsea match reports

 20.12.1986 -

-13.09.1986 Micky Hazard was Tottenham's tormentor on his return to his old stamping ground with two goals, one form the penalty spot, in 55 minutes.
+13.09.1986 Micky Hazard was Tottenham's tormentor on his return to his old stamping ground with two goals, one from the penalty spot, in 55 minutes.

 Clive Allen got Tottenham back into the game with a penalty, but Kerry Dixon's lob ended Spurs' comeback.